LegendaryB/Calamity/README.md

             .CreateLoaderFor<ITestPlugin>(path)
             .Build();

         // Will create a instance of a type which implements ITestPlugin and uses the specified ITypeActivator. var instance = PluginLoaderFactory
             .CreateLoaderFor<ITestPlugin>(path)
             .Build(new MyTypeActivator());

+        // Will create a instance of a type which implements ITestPlugin and uses the default ITypeActivator in combination with constructor parameters. var instance = PluginLoaderFactory
+            .CreateLoaderFor<ITestPlugin>(path)
+            .AddConstructorParameters("param1", "param2")
+            .Build();
     }
 }
 ```